 Associate Professor in the Departments of Anesthesia & Perioperative Medicine, Epidemiology & Biostatistics, and Medicine at the University of Western Ontario in London, Ontario, Canada.

 MSc in Clinical Trials from the London School of Hygiene & Tropical Medicine in 2011.

 Practices anesthesiology and cardiac critical care.

 Research interests include Comparative Effectiveness Research, Trial Reporting, Systematic Review & Meta-Analysis.

-Yeong Yeh Lee holds M.D., M.Med. and Ph.D. degrees.
-He currently holds a faculty position with the School of Medical Sciences, Universiti Sains Malaysia, Malaysia.
-He also holds research positions at the University of Glasgow, UK, and Georgia Regents University, USA.
+Yeong Yeh Lee, MD PhD FACP FRCP FACG.
+He currently holds a faculty position with the School of Medical Sciences, Universiti Sains Malaysia.
+He also holds research positions at the University of Glasgow and Georgia Regents University.
 Dr. Lee is actively involved in research related to gastroenterology and internal medicine.
-He is a Fellow of the Royal College of Physicians of London and Edinburgh (FRCP) and Fellow of the American College of Physicians (FACP).
+He is editor of BMC Gastroenterology, Journal of Royal College of Physicians of Edinburgh (JRCPE) and Malaysian Journal of Medical Sciences (MJMS).

 BSc, MSc, MA, PhD, FTCD.
 Director of Research, Assoc.
 Prof. of Pharmacology.
 Worked in research for industry for 5yr prior to academia.
 Main focus: cancer; new therapeutic targets; diagnostic & predictive biomarkers; mechanisms of cell-cell communication - resulting in Phase I&II clinical trials, publications, patents.
 Lorraine leads an EU FP7 Cooperation in Science&Technology and research grants from HRB, EI, SFI, Marie Keating Foundation, Mater Foundation, Danish Strategic Research Council/EU.